Documentation

 also trimmed.

-You can also construct a raw element programmatically from a string (and provide the language tag via the optional lang argument).
+You can also construct a raw element programmatically from a string (and provide the language tag via the optional lang parameter).

 #raw("fn " + "main() {}", lang: "rust")